 Gold Star Community Recognition Committee

 Promote CAI’s award winning community recognition program and judge Gold Star entries.
-Committee meets bi-monthly on the Third Friday at 9:00 AM.
+Committee meets on an as-needed basis approximately 6 times per year.

 Homeowner Leaders Committee

 Plan and promote education symposiums, webinars and networking opportunities for managers.
 Administers manager scholarship programs and assists in recruiting managers to join CAI.
 Managers only, please!
-Committee meets bi-monthly on the third Friday at 9:30 AM.
+Committee meets bi-monthly on the second Wednesday at 10:00 AM.

 Member Outreach & Engagement

 Strengthen and promote the CAI Keystone Chapter through personalized mentorship of new members and promoting member retention.
 Committee will be responsible for onboarding and orienting new members regarding membership benefits, educational advancement, social and networking opportunities, while maintaining the CAI brand and accomplishing the mission of the organization.
-Committee meets monthly on the fourth Friday at 2:00 PM.
+Committee meets monthly on the first Monday at 1:00 PM.

 P.U.L.S.E.
 Committee – Professionals United to Lead, Serve & Engage